 The best time to measure your resting heart rate is before you get out of bed in the morning.
 To measure it at the wrist, lightly press the index and middle fingers together on the opposite wrist, below the fat pad of the thumb.
 Count the number of beats in 15 seconds, and multiply by four.
 That's your resting heart rate.

-A study published in 2009 examined the relationship between resting heart rate and heart attacks and strokes in 129,135 postmenopausal women.
+A study of over 129,000 postmenopausal women examined the relationship between resting heart rate and heart attacks and strokes.
 The resting heart rate of subjects was measured by taking their pulse at the wrist after they had sat quietly for five minutes.
 Physical activity, depression and anxiety, alcohol and caffeine use, hypertension, smoking, diabetes, and other factors were assessed by questionnaires and rating scales.

 During the nearly eight years of the study, 2,281 women suffered a heart attack or coronary death, and 1,877 had a stroke.
 Women with the highest resting heart rates (more than 76 beats per minute) were 26% more likely to have a heart attack or die from one than those with the lowest resting heart rates (62 beats per minute or less).
 This correlation held regardless of race or ethnicity and was independent of diabetes, hypertension, and unfavorable cholesterol levels.
 Resting heart rate was not related to the risk of stroke.